rabbitmq/rabbitmq-stream-dotnet-client/README.md

 ### Reliable Producer
 Reliable Producer is a smart layer built up of the standard `Producer`. </b>
-The idea is to leve the user decides what to use, the standard or reliable producer. </b>
+The idea is to leave the user decides what to use, the standard or reliable producer. </b>

 The main features are:
 - Provide publishingID automatically